cps-test-lab/scenario-execution/docs/libraries.rst

    * - ``package_name``
      - ``string``
      -
-     - Package that contains the launch file
+     - Package that contains the launch file, or empty if the launch file is specified as a path
    * - ``launch_file``
      - ``string``
      -